magaerttner/mbqd-website/content/authors/strahlendorf/_index.md

 # List each interest with a dash
 interests:
-#- Many-body Quantum Dynamics
-#- Entanglement
-#- Quantum Simulation
+- Quantum Simulation
+- Quantum-Field Theory

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.